isschrack/cmpm-121-D3-isschrack/README.md

-# BitWorld - CMPM 121 D3 Project
+RE# BitWorld - CMPM 121 D3 Project

 BitWorld is a grid-based exploration and crafting game built with TypeScript and Leaflet.js.
 Players navigate a map to collect tokens and combine them to create higher-value tokens.